awdippolito/Mineral_Classification/README.md

 # notebooks
 This directory contains the notebook utilized to create the PyTorch model for image classification as well as an export of the model itself.

+# requirements.txt
+This project was created by utilizing an Anaconda environment.
+This environment and dependencies can be recreated by utilizing the following line of code.<br>
+$ conda create --name \<env> --file \<this file>